 Another important difference is that Parrot disables by default all the network services pre-installed in the system, not only to maintain a very low RAM footprint and offer better performance, but also to avoid services exposure in a target network.
 Every network service needs to be manually started when the user needs it.

-Pentest distributions are famous to integrate only security tools, allow easy root access and take down all the system security barriers that may influence the workflow of a pentester.
+Pentest distributions are famous for integrating only security tools, allowing easy root access and taking down all the security system barriers that may influence the workflow of a pentester.

-Parrot was designed to be a very comfortable environment for security experts and researchers, and it also includes all the basic programs for daily use that pentest distribution usually exclude (at the cost of less than an additional gigabyte of storage).
-This choice was taken to make Parrot not only a good system where to perform security tests, but also a good environment where to write reports and communicate with teammates without any need of additional computers, operating systems or installation/configuration steps.
+Parrot was designed to be a very comfortable environment for security experts and researchers.
+It includes many basic programs for daily use which pentesting distributions usually exclude (at the cost of less than an additional gigabyte of storage).
+This choice was taken to make Parrot not only a good system to perform security tests, but also a good environment where you can write reports, build your own tools, and communicate seamlessly with teammates, without the need for additional computers, operating systems or configuration.